Ee-Chee/github-top-starred-repos-angular-app/README.md

 # Main Objective
-This app allows user to use his/her own generated github api token to login and search for the top github repos with most starred and their corresponding details information using Angular 17 + Ngrx + Github Graphql API.
+This app allows user to use his/her own generated github api token to login and search for the top github repos with most stars and their corresponding detailed information using Angular 17 + Ngrx + Github Graphql API.

 # Features
 - Angular 17 latest features